RozetProtocol/rozetJavaSdk/README.md

 Execute class as a java program

-## Licence
+## License
-You can view our [licence here](https://github.com/RozetProtocol/rozetJavaSdk/blob/master/LICENSE).
+You can view our [license here](https://github.com/RozetProtocol/rozetJavaSdk/blob/master/LICENSE).